Kinoma/SourceDocumentation/kinoma_documentation_template.md

 When adding, deleting, or moving a table, remember to also update the numbering of any other affected tables.

 Especially in reference sections, it can be useful to arrange information in a simple columnar format, without a table caption or column heads; the next section includes many examples of this.

+###Comments
+Comments from the writer or a reviewer of the document should be  placed above the paragraph that each comment refers to and  indicate who the comment is from, as in this example:

+\<\!\-- From CR: Please check the following paragraph for accuracy. --\>

+The comments will of course be visible only in GitHub's edit view.

 ##Applying the Formats
 This section shows how the aforementioned styles (plus some others) are applied in specific contexts, in subsections with headings like this: